Photo: Steven Lemay

 Cori has also instructed and choreographed for many performing arts organizations both locally and abroad including Ballet British Columbia (through MovEnt); the response (Amber Funk Barton), Victoria’s Belfry Theatre (for the Electric Company Theatre’s smash hit “Brilliant!
 The Blinding Enlightenment of Nikola Tesla”); Evergreen Cultural Centre’s Ovation Award winning production of A.K.
 Coope’s original musical “How I Became Queen”; the Goh Ballet Academy and Goh Ballet Company (of which she was a member); Dancestreams Youth Dance Company; Harbour Dance; The Landing; Main Dance; the University of Lethbridge; Concordia University and Ballet Divertimento in Montreal; the University of Alberta; Patravadi Theatre Company in Bangkok, Thailand; and British Columbia’s School District 43.
 She has been a guest speaker at Simon Fraser University, the University of British Columbia, Main Dance, and Grant McEwan University.

 From a Guest Artist residency at William Forsythe’s Ballet Frankfurt in 2001, Cori toured internationally for 6 years with Kidd Pivot in duets Crystal Pite created for herself and Cori: “Field: Fiction”, “Uncollected Work“, “Farther Out”, and others.
-Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, and Cornelius Fischer-Credo’s Astrid New Dance.
+Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, Cornelius Fischer-Credo’s Astrid New Dance, and Margie Gillis.

 According to the Georgia Straight “the head of Coriograph Theatre…. has created character studies that are as unforgettable for her acting as they are for her striking movement….
 Spectacular is not too strong a word to describe Caulfield on-stage.
 She can isolate her joints and fragment her motions to captivating effect.
 Even the way she curls her fingers, rotates her shoulders, or tilts her head is compelling; she’s simply one of those dancers you can’t take your eyes off.”